Welcome to Tabla Theka - The Home of Rhythmic Knowledge

-Ara Choutaal Is Beautiful 14 Beat Rabindra Introduced Taal
+Ara Choutaal Beautiful Rabindra Introduced Taal

 Welcome to my Tabla Theka blog.